 Before embarking on her MSW, Kaitlin was a freelance journalist and author who wrote extensively about mental health.
 Her nonfiction book, Dosed: The Medication Generation Grows Up, chronicled how taking psychiatric medication from a young age impacts young people's development and sense of self.
 Dosed was called a must-read by the American Psychological Association's book review and the Pew Research Center's Prescription Project.
 It was cited in The Social Worker and Psychotropic Medication and has been widely praised by psychiatrists, psychologists and social workers for its nuanced analysis and survey of the relevant literature.
 For several years, Kaitlin blogged on PsychCentral.com about identity and psychiatric medication.
 She has also written about mental health, medicine and other topics for numerous other publications, including The Boston Globe, Scientific American Mind, Salon, The Guardian and PLOS Blogs network.
 Kaitlin holds a Master of Science from Columbia Journalism School, where she received honors for her Master's thesis on unschooling, an unstructured form of homeschooling.
 She graduated magna cum laude from Dartmouth College, where she edited the daily newspaper and majored in history.
 Kaitlin is a member of the National Association of Social Workers.
 She lives in the Albany area with her husband and two young children.

-Dr. Chung is a member of the National Association of School Psychologists (NASP) and is bilingual in Korean and English.
-Dr. Chung accepts the following insurances: Capital District Physician's Health Plan (CDPHP), Blue Shield of Northeastern NY, and Aetna.
+Kaitlin accepts the following insurances: Capital District Physician's Health Plan (CDPHP), Blue Shield of Northeastern NY, and Aetna.
 Private pay options are also available.
 Although hours may vary, she is typically in the office Tuesday, Thursday, and Friday with morning and afternoon availability.